article in lights

 American Synesthesia Association

-The Eleventh Annual National Conference of the American Synesthesia Association took place on October 2, through October 4, 2015 at the University of Miami, Florida
+The Twelfth National Conference of the American Synesthesia Association will take place on October 6 through October 8, 2017 at Harvard University in Cambridge, Massachusetts.

 Sergio Basbaum, Pontificia Universidade Católica São Paulo, Brazil